hhtokpinar/sqfEntity/README.md

 *Table 1: Category*

-    // You do not need to define this @SqfEntityBuilderForm annotation if you do not want to use the Form Generator property
+Note: You do not need to define this @SqfEntityBuilderForm annotation if you do not want to use the Form Generator property

     @SqfEntityBuilderForm(tableCategory,
     formListTitleField: 'name' // when formListTitleField is null, sqfentity gets first text field for this property , hasSubItems: true // when hasSubItems is true, goes to sub items instead of detail when click on item